urban-toolkit/utk/README.md

 Step-by-step tutorials are available on our [website](http://urbantk.org/home-tutorials).
 These tutorials highlight how UTK can be used to create sophisticated urban visualizations.

 A detailed description of UTK's grammar can be found [here](https://github.com/urban-toolkit/utk/blob/master/grammar.md).
-A detailed description of UTK's Python API is coming soon.

 ## Team
 - Gustavo Moreira (UIC)